 Australia has consistently urged the Sri Lankan Government to ensure that all allegations of serious international crimes committed by both sides to the civil conflict are investigated and prosecuted in a transparent and independent manner.

 In October 2015, Australia welcomed the Sri Lankan Government’s commitment to a transitional justice and accountability process at the UN Human Rights Council (HRC) in a consensus resolution co-sponsored by both Sri Lanka and Australia.
 In March 2017, Australia supported a successful HRC resolution to give Sri Lanka another two years to implement their transitional justice and accountability commitmentss.

 Cooperation in regional and multilateral fora

-Australia and Sri Lanka engage together through the Indian Ocean Naval Symposium (IONS) and are both active members of the Indian Ocean Rim Association (IORA).
+Australia and Sri Lanka engage through the Indian Ocean Naval Symposium (IONS) and are active members of the Indian Ocean Rim Association (IORA).
 We also work together in the ASEAN Regional Forum (ARF), developing regional approaches to transnational security challenges, including disaster relief and cyber security.
 Australia is an observer to the South Asian Association of Regional Countries (SAARC), the major regional forum for South Asia.

 Sri Lankan community in Australia